return to American Indian Research in South Dakota

 Cultural Resource Center and Archives

 The NMAI Archives contains several photograph collections that include historical images of Sioux tribes.
 Of interest are the James E. Curry papers concerning his time practicing law in Indian affairs from 1932-1958, the Anne Pearse-Hocker collection documenting the Wounded Knee Occupation of 1973, and the Helen L. Peterson papers.
 Some items can be viewed online.

 The Newberry Library

 60 West Walton St.

 The Newberry has several photograph and manuscript collections related to Sioux tribes.
 Of particular interest are the Andrew Jackson Faulk and D.F.
 Barry photograph collections, and the A. McGaffey Beede collection of Sioux Indian drawings from Fort Yates, North Dakota.

 612 East Boulevard Ave.

 Bismarck, ND 58505

-Manuscript and state records include Standing Rock Agency and Tribal Council, James McLaughlin, Northwest Indian Commission treaty negotiations, winter counts, oral histories, and photographs.
+Manuscript and state records include Standing Rock Agency and Tribal Council, James McLaughlin, Northwest Indian Commission treaty negotiations, winter counts, oral histories, and photographs including the Frank B. Fiske photograph collection.
 Their digital collections can be found on Digital Horizons (see listing above).

 Edward S. Curtis's The North American Indian